The heart is a hollow muscular pump which lies in the middle mediastinum.

 Sulci of the Heart

-The heart is a hollow structure.
-On the interior, it is divided into four chambers.
-These divisions create grooves on the surface of the heart – these are known as sulci.
+The heart is divided internally into four main chambers.
+These divisions create grooves on the external surface of the heart – known as sulci.

 The pericardial sinuses are not the same as ‘anatomical sinuses’ (such as the paranasal sinuses).
 They are passageways formed the unique way in which the pericardium folds around the great vessels.